bseltz-cohesity/scripts/powershell/replicateOldSnapshots-v1/README.md

 * -replicateTo: name of remote cluster to replicate to
 * -jobName: (optional) one or more job names (comma separated) to process (default is all jobs)
 * -jobList: (optional) text file of job names (one per line) to process (default is all jobs)
-* -keepFor: (optional) days to keep replica (default is same as local) from the original backup date
+* -keepFor: (optional) days to keep replica (default is same as local) existing age is subtracted
 * -olderThan: (optional) only replicate if older than X days (default is 0)
 * -newerThan: (optional) only replicate if newer than X days (default is time of cluster creation)
+* -IfExpiringAfter: (optional) only replicate if there are X or more days left before expiration
-* -commit: (optional) actually replicate (otherwise only a test run)
+* -replicate: (optional) actually replicate (otherwise only a test run)
-* -resync: (optional) re-replicate to same target (see below!)
+* -resync: (optional) re-replicate to same target
-* -excludeLogs: (optional) do not replicate logs (logs will replicate by default)
+* -includeLogs: (optional) replicate logs (default is to skip logs)
 * -numRuns: (optional) number of runs to gather per API query (default is 1000)

-## About Resync

-Be cautious using the -resync option.
-The valid reasons for using -resync are:

-1) Previously replicated backups have been inadvertantly deleted from the replica cluster and you want them to replicate again
-2) You want to extend the retention of the replicated backups on the replica cluster

-In case #1 (where the replica does not exist), if -keepFor is used, the expiration of the replica will be `runStartTime + keepFor (days)`.
-If -keepFor is not used, the expiration of the replica will be the same as the local snapshot.

-In case #2 (where the replica exists), if -keepFor is used, the expiration of the replica will be `increased` by the number of days specified in -keepFor, or `increased` by the number of days remaining on the local snapshot retention.

-So using -resync when the replica exists can result in unintended retention of the replica.
-For example, for a backup that occured on April 1st and the current expiration date of the replica is May 1st, -keepFor 30 means that retention will be extended to Jun 1st (60 day retention).
-IF you run the script again, it will be extended to Aug 1st and so on.
-So be careful with this!
-You must review the current expiration on the replica cluster and do the math to determine how many days you wish to add.